raunaka928/7374_gemma_finetune/docs/methodology.md

 ## Task

-Given a financial question or headline, generate a short response (2-5 sentences) that identifies the sentiment and explains the market implications using correct financial terms.
+Given a financial question or headline, generate a short response (2-5 sentences) that answers the question using correct financial terminology and domain-appropriate reasoning.
 ## Model

 Gemma-2B-it, fine-tuned with QLoRA.
 The base model is loaded in 4-bit to save memory, and we add LoRA adapters to the attention layers (q_proj, k_proj, v_proj, o_proj) with rank 16.
-Only about 1% of the parameters get trained.
+Only 0.147% of the parameters get trained (3,686,400 of 2,509,858,816).

 ## Dataset